Babylon Revisited: Background

 Fitzgerald wrote the story in December 1930, drawing upon a true incident involving himself, his daughter Frances "Scottie" Fitzgerald, his sister-in-law Rosalind and her husband Newman Smith, on whom Marion and Lincoln Peters are based.
 Newman Smith was a banker based in Belgium, who was a colonel in the U.S. Army in World War II would be in charge of worldwide strategic deception for the U.S. Joint Chiefs of Staff.

 Rosalind and Newman had not been able financially to live as well as Scott and Zelda had lived during the 1920s, and they had always regarded Scott as an irresponsible drunkard whose obsession with high living was responsible for Zelda's mental problems.
 When Zelda suffered a breakdown and was committed to a sanitarium in Switzerland, Rosalind felt that Scott was unfit to raise their daughter and that Rosalind and Newman should adopt her.

-Like much of Fitzgerald's finest fiction, the story is deeply personal, reflecting his struggles with alcoholism, his wife's mental decline, and his role as a father.
+Like much of Fitzgerald's fiction, the story has autobiographical elements, reflecting his struggles with alcoholism, his wife's mental decline, and his role as a father.
 It serves as a companion to "One Trip Abroad," another tale exploring the impact of unearned wealth and expatriation on the American character.